PeregrineFalcon95/Metal-Practice/README.md

 ### Rotating Cube with Metal from RayWenderlich --
 This project creates a 3D gradient colored cube.
 Which moves forword and backwords.

+### Invert Color filter with Metal --
+This project is created for a basic filter created with Metal.
+The filter inverses colors of each pixel without changing the opacity.